Pandemic Homebuyers: Who Were They, and Where Did They Buy?

 Key Findings

-- The pandemic period ushered in a period of peak homebuying for historically marginalized groups of homebuyers.
+• The pandemic period ushered in a period of peak homebuying for some groups of homebuyers.
 Buyers of color, low- and moderate-income buyers, and younger buyers all participated in the homebuying market at elevated rates.

-Although gains were made from 2018 to 2022 for homebuyers from historically marginalized groups, if tightened conditions related to high prices and interest rates persist, they could stall or potentially reverse pandemic-era gains.
-Additionally, regional variations in access by marginalized groups may point to additional advantages or constraints in local markets.
+Although gains were made from 2018 to 2022 for homebuyers from some groups, if tightened conditions related to high prices and interest rates persist, they could stall or potentially reverse pandemic-era gains.
+Additionally, regional variations in access may point to additional advantages or constraints in local markets.
 As market conditions continue to evolve, it will be important to continue to monitor the trends highlighted in this paper.

 The views expressed in this report are those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of San Francisco or the Federal Reserve System.